 Statutory Auditors are required to comment on internal control established by the company on fixed assets and inventory in the audit report.
-Further the internal control and audit of any entity requires that the Fixed Assets and Inventories are appropriated tagged and counted.
+Further, the internal control and audit of any entity requires that the Fixed Assets and Inventories are appropriately tagged and counted.

 Regular fixed asset and inventory management has its advantages like,